Teaching with Tech

 Microsoft Office – is a great place to create content

-- PowerPoints are easy to create, but to ensure they serve as visual accompaniments to your presentation and not just lecture notes head here.
+- PowerPoints are easy to create, but to ensure they serve as visual accompaniments to your presentation and not just lecture notes review how to create effective slides.

 - How to transform a Microsoft Word Doc into a Microsoft Sway webpage